KPrince-coder/emr-big-data-processing/docs/data_processing.md

 ## Datasets

-The project uses four datasets:
+The project uses four datasets.
+For detailed information about these datasets, including sample data and complete schema, refer to the [Dataset Reference](../data/dataset_reference.md) file.

 ### Vehicles Dataset